Dutch grammar: Diminutive in -ke(n)

-Diaeresis in diminutives
+Vowel alternation in diminutives

-Standard Dutch and most other dialects do not use diaeresis as a grammatical marker.
-However, some eastern dialects (East Brabantian, Limburgish and many Low Saxon areas) have regular diaeresis of the preceding vowel in diminutives.
+Standard Dutch and most other dialects do not use vowel alternation (Germanic umlaut) as a grammatical marker.
+However, some eastern dialects (East Brabantian, Limburgish and many Low Saxon areas) have regular vowel alternation of the preceding vowel in diminutives.
 As that is not a standard feature, it is rare in the written language except to evoke a local feeling.
 It can be more common in the spoken language: